 Learn by watching YouTube tutorials and taking online courses.
 If an online course is too expensive, ask for a scholarship.
 Show that you’re serious, and you’ll probably get one.
 Remember, the world is kind to young people who are driven and curious.

-In 2017, I didn’t know what to do after I was laid off from my first job so I started making YouTube videos.
+I didn’t know what to do after I was laid off from my first job so I started making YouTube videos.
 I published a 4-6 minute video every day for 114 days in a row.
 My channel was a failure and my videos were terrible.
-But the experience taught me discipline and work ethic, and last year I published more than 100,000 words online, which helped me start a successful business.
+But the experience taught me discipline and work ethic, and in 2019 I published more than 100,000 words online, which helped me start a successful business.

 Don’t fall into the trap of consuming information.
 You need to build things too.
 Code apps, make videos, record podcasts, or design a website.
 Then, publish your work.
 Ship something new every week, even if it’s just a new feature on your website.
 If you don’t know exactly what to build, that’s okay.
 Just start making things.
 Taking action will teach you more about yourself in a month than years of contemplation ever will.